JD Vance went kayaking for his birthday. Secret Service had the river level raised

 Vance spokesman Taylor Van Kirk said the vice president was unaware the river had been raised.

-“The Secret Service often employs protective measures without the knowledge of the Vice President or his staff, as was the case last weekend,” he said via text.
+“The Secret Service often employs protective measures without the knowledge of the Vice President or his staff, as was the case last weekend,” she said via text.

 The sprawling 2,830-acre Caesar Creek Lake has an unlimited horsepower designation and five launch ramps, according to the Ohio Department of Natural Resources website.
 A marina, campground and lodge are also located on site.
 The department provided two natural resources officers to assist the Secret Service with the Vance event, spokesperson Karina Cheung said.